dragonflydb/documentation/docs/managing-dragonfly/cluster-mode.md

 The first thing you'll need to do is to get each node's _id_, which is a unique string identifying the node.
 The id can be retrieved by issuing the command `DFLYCLUSTER MYID` on each of the nodes.

-Once you have all of the IDs, build the configuration string and pass it to all nodes using the `DFLYCLUSTER CONFIG <str>` command.
+Once you have all of the IDs, build the configuration string (see below) and pass it to all nodes using the `DFLYCLUSTER CONFIG <str>` command.

+Once a server is configured, it will only handle the slots which it owns.
+This means that any keys not owned by it will be deleted, and any attempts to access such keys will be rejected.

+Dragonfly servers do not communicate with other servers to make sure all config is identical.
 It is important to pass the exact same configuration to all nodes.

 Configuration is a JSON-encoded string in the following format: